 Table of Contents

 - How to Use Your Coconut Curry Sauce

 How to Make Coconut Curry Sauce

 You don’t need a fancy blender for this recipe at all.
-I’ve made this coconut curry sauce in my Vitamix before, but I’ve also made it plenty of times in my 10-year-old Magic Bullet to make sure it works on even a low-end blender.
+I’ve made this sauce in my Vitamix before, but I’ve also made it plenty of times in my 10-year-old Magic Bullet to make sure it works on even a low-end blender.